cinaq/cinaq-website/content/post/debug-shell-script-error-not-found.md

 <center>
 {{< figure src="https://media.giphy.com/media/xT0xeuOy2Fcl9vDGiA/giphy.gif" caption="What is this?" >}}
 </center>

-# Introduction

-Automation engineers often have boring tasks.
-Their job is to automate repetitive tasks.
-In the early days of Unix and Linux most automation is done with shell scripts.
-Nowadays we use higher level configuration management systems like [Ansible](https://www.ansible.com/), [Puppet](https://puppet.com/), [Salt](https://www.saltstack.com/), etc replacing most of the erroneous scripts with poor error handling, lots of boiler code and more importantly high maintenance cost.

 Even though we have these fantastic tools we often fall back to shell.
 It’s still the favorite method of quickly drafting a script improving our efficiency.
 Also shell scripts are reasonably portable without dependency on some tools that might be absent; every Linux system is shipped with a shell.
 Since it is so easy to create and use them, shell scripts are still widely used.